Construction of a $C^*$-algebraic quantum groupoid from a weak multiplier Hopf algebra: The base -algebras

 \section{The base $C^*$-algebras}

-From this point on, we are going to systematically construct a {\em $C^*$-algebraic quantum groupoid of separable type\/} in the sense of \cite{BJKVD_qgroupoid1}, \cite{BJKVD_qgroupoid2}, out of our purely algebraic object of a weak multiplier Hopf ${}^*$-algebra $({\mathcal A},\Delta)$ equipped with a faithful left integral $\varphi$.
-We will use the notations and properties summarized in Section~\ref{sec1}, including the subalgebras ${\mathcal B}$, ${\mathcal C}$, the distinguished linear functionals $\nu$ and $\mu$ on them, the canonical idempotent $E$, and the antipode $S$.
+From this point on, we are going to systematically construct a {\em $C^*$-algebraic quantum groupoid of separable type\/} in the sense of \cite{BJKVD_qgroupoid1}, \cite{BJKVD_qgroupoid2}, out of our purely algebraic object of a weak multiplier Hopf ${}^*$-algebra $({\mathcal A},\Delta)$ equipped with a faithful left integral $\varphi$ (and also a right integral $\psi$).
+We will use the notations and properties summarized in Section~\ref{sec1}, including the subalgebras ${\mathcal B}$ and ${\mathcal C}$, the distinguished linear functionals $\nu$ and $\mu$ on them, the canonical idempotent $E$, and the antipode $S$.